desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 ### Necessity of Manual Updates

 Under special circumstances, it may be necessary to perform a manual DS update.
-One important example is when the authentication token or key used by the automated method is destroyed, in which case an automatic key rollover is impossible as the Child DNS operator can no longer authenticate the associated information.
+One important example is when the key used by for authentication of DS updates is destroyed: in this case, an automatic key rollover is impossible as the Child DNS operator can no longer authenticate the associated information.
 Another example is when several providers are involved, but one no longer cooperates (e.g., when removing a provider from a multi-provider setup).
 Disabling manual DS management interfaces is therefore strongly discouraged.

-Similarly, when the registrar is known to not support DNSSEC, it seems adequate for registries to not perform automated DS maintenance, in order to prevent situations in which a misconfigured delegation cannot be manually recovered by the registrant (for lack of a manual update interface at the registrar).
+Similarly, when the registrar is known to not support DNSSEC (or lack a manual interface), it seems adequate for registries to not perform automated DS maintenance, in order to prevent situations in which a misconfigured delegation cannot be manually recovered by the registrant.

 ### Impact of Manual Updates

 When a manual DS update is performed in the presence of CDS/CDNSKEY records referencing the previous DS RRset's keys, the delegation's DS records may be reset to their previous state at the next run of the automation process.

-In the past, it has been proposed to suspend DS automation after a manual DS update until some continuation signal is obsered, e.g., until after the Child's SOA serial is found to be updated.
+In the past, it has been proposed to suspend DS automation after a manual DS update until some resumption signal is observed, e.g., until after the Child's SOA serial is found to be updated.
 However, as any arbitrary modification of zone contents — including the regular updating of DNSSEC signature validity timestamps  — typically causes a change in SOA serial, resumption of DS automation after a serial change comes with a high risk of surprise.
 Additional issues arise if nameservers have different serial offsets (e.g., in a multi-provider setup).
 It is therefore advised to not follow this practice.

 Note also that "automatic rollback" due to old CDS/CDNSKEY RRsets can only occur if they are signed with a key authorized by one of new DS records.
 Validity checks described in {{validity}} further ensure that updates do not break validation.

 All in all, it appears advisable to generally not suspend DS automation when a manual DS update has occurred.
 An exception from this rule is when the entire DS record set was removed, in which case the registrant likely wants to disable DNSSEC for the domain.
 DS automation should then be suspended so that automatic re-initialization (bootstrapping) does not occur.

-In all other cases, any properly authenticated DS updates received through an automated method should be considered as the current intent of the domain owner.
+In all other cases, any properly authenticated DS updates received, including through an automated method, should be considered as the current intent of the domain owner.

 ### Concurrent Automatic Updates by Multiple Parties

 When the RRR model is used, there is a potential for collision if both the registry and the registrar are automating DS provisioning by scanning the child for CDS/CDNSKEY records.
-No irregular consequences are expected if both parties perform DS automation.
+No disruptive consequences are expected if both parties perform DS automation.
 An exception is when during a key rollover, registry and registrar see different versions of the Child's DS update requests, such as when CDS/CDNSKEY records are retrieved from different vantage points.
 Although unlikely due to Recommendation 1a of {{validity}}, this may lead to flapping of DS updates; however, it is not expected to be harmful as either DS RRset will allow for the validation function to continue to work, as ensured by Recommendation 1b of {{validity}}.
 The effect subsides as the Child's state eventually becomes consistent (roughly, within the child's replication delay); any flapping until then will be a minor nuisance only.

 The issue disappears entirely when scanning is replaced by notifications that trigger DS maintenance through one party's designated endpoint {{!I-D.ietf-dnsop-generalized-notify}}, and can otherwise be mitigated if the registry and registrar agree that only one of them will perform scanning.